h5bp/html5-boilerplate/README.md

 Choose one of the following options:

 * Download the latest stable release from [html5boilerplate.com](https://html5boilerplate.com/).
-This is a snapshot of the `dist` folder.
-On Windows, Mac and from the graphical file manager on Linux unzipping this folder will output to a folder named something like `html5-boilerplate_v7.3.0`From the command line will need to create a folder and unzip the contents into that folder.
+This zip file is a snapshot of the `dist` folder.
+On Windows, Mac and from the file manager on Linux unzipping this folder will output to a folder named something like `html5-boilerplate_v7.3.0`.
+From the command line will need to create a folder and unzip the contents into that folder.

   ```bash
   mkdir html5-boilerplate